teacher-bot/add-collabs/README.md

   newCollaboratorMessage: "This message will appear when someone opens a new issue, and is not already a collaborator."
   existingCollaboratorMessage: "This message appears when someone is already a collaborator and they open a new issue."
 ```

-### But why?

-Perhaps you want people to be able to add labels to their own newly created issues, or you want your users to automatically become collaborators as part of a [tutorial or self-paced course](https://services.github.com/on-demand/intro-to-github/join-class-repository).
-The possibilities are endless.

-### Features

-- Responds to newly opened issues.
-- Allows for customized responses.
-- Grants individuals collaborator access upon the creation of an issue.

 ### Running your own instance of this app